The Best Indonesian Sweet Soy Sauce Chicken – Ayam Kecap

 Ingredients for chicken sweet soy sauce

-You only need chicken, Indonesian sweet soy sauce/ kecap manis, onions, garlic, fresh chilies, tamarind, and cooking oil.
+You only need chicken, Indonesian sweet soy sauce (kecap manis), onions, garlic, fresh chilies, tamarind, and cooking oil.

-As for tamarind, it is probably the item that may not be easily available for you.
-If thatโ€™s the case, you can substitute it with lemon juice or lime juice.
+As for tamarind, it is probably the least easily available item to you.
+If that’s the case, you can substitute lemon or lime juice.

-Alternatives for the sauce
+Alternatives for the Sauce

 And the following is how I make it.